-Consumers who reside in Greece and wish to benefit from the mediation services of ECC-Greece may submit their respective complaints, in Greek or English, by completing and submitting on line the complaint form available here.
+Consumers who reside in Greece and wish to benefit from the mediation services of ECC-Greece may submit their respective complaints, in Greek or English, by completing and sending an e-mail message using the link “Submit complaint” available below.

 Consumers should always accompany their complaints with all corresponding proof and evidence (receipts, invoices, guarantees, copies of previous communication with the trader, etc.).
 Following this, ECC-Greece will be working closely with the ECC, where the trader is based, to resolve the problem.